Kaiwhakararangi Tohu Hauora

 Progression and specialisations

-Clinical coders can progress within hospitals to become auditors, data analysts, clinical coding team leaders, or clinical records and/or coding managers.
+Clinical coders may progress within hospitals to become auditors, data analysts, clinical coding team leaders or coding managers.